chuacw/CWEthGasMon/ReleaseNotes/README.md

 Building the solution
 ===
-To build the solution, you'll need to place an .env file in the conf subdirectory of the GasApp subdirectory, and run the build.cmd script.
+To build the solution, you'll need to place an .env file in the GasApp/conf subdirectory, and run the build.cmd script.

 *WARNING*: Do not run the build script before you have a .env file in the conf subdirectory.

-There is a sample.env file that is nearly complete.
+There is a sample.env file that is nearly complete, located in the GasApp/conf subdirectory.
 Just get an Etherscan API key and place it there, then rename your sample.env to .env and place it in the conf file.

 This does the following:
  * Switches into the GasApp subdirectory.